 Ganesh Chaturthi is celebrated throughout India at the individual level as well as the community level.
 Communities usually arrange huge pandals which are set up by an entire neighborhood and all the people get together to worship the Ganesha idol, with a lot of pomp and show.
 On the tenth day, all the people go to the river or sea to immerse the idol.

-Ganesh Chaturthi is, in fact, the most widely celebrated Hindu Festival abroad.
-U.K, Mauritius, France, U.S.A are among the major countries apart from India who enjoys observing Ganesh Puja.
+Ganesh Chaturthi is one of the most widely celebrated Hindu festivals abroad.
+U.K, Mauritius, France, U.S.A are among the major countries apart from India that enjoys observing Ganesh Puja.